Semrush Pricing (2026) — Which Plan is Best for You?

 Semrush pricing: summary

-Overall, Semrush is a feature-rich SEO tool that offers a lot of ‘bang for your buck,’ especially if you only require access to your account by one user.
+Overall, Semrush is a feature-rich digital marketing platform that offers a lot of value for money, especially if you only require access to your account by one user.
 It’s less good value however if you need to have lots of people working with the tool at once — the fees involved with adding multiple ‘seats’ are not insignificant.

 Alternatives to Semrush

-Semrush is not the only SEO tool of its kind out there — it’s a competitive marketplace!
-Other big hitters include Ahrefs and Moz; there’s also new kids on the block like GrowthBar to consider.
+Semrush is not the only SEO and AI visibility tool of its kind out there — it’s a competitive marketplace!
+Other big hitters include Ahrefs, SE Ranking and Moz.

 Check out our reviews and comparisons below for more information on how these tools stack up against each other:

-You might also like to read our full Semrush review or our guide to the free Semrush trial.
+You might also like to read our full Semrush review, our guide to the free Semrush trial, and our guide to accessing a free Guru account.

 No comments